We dog lovers have a hard time encountering any dog without saying hello and offering a pat — and sometimes even a cookie.

-But no matter how well-intentioned, this habit can sometimes do more harm than good.
+But sometimes, no matter how well-intentioned, your habit of automatically giving a treat to someone else’s dog can do more harm than good.

 When someone asks you not to give their dog a treat, please listen to them.
 There are several reasons why someone may not want their dog snacking between meals.